-As a backstop, the Bank considers that a significant increase in credit risk occurs no later than when an asset is more than 30 days past due.
+As a backstop, the Bank considers that a significant increase in credit risk occurs no later than when an asset is more than 30 days past due, except for interbank placements and debt securities.
 Days past due are determined by counting the number of days since the earliest missed due date in respect of which full payment has not been received.
 Due dates are determined without considering any grace period that might be available to the borrower.

 If there is evidence that there is no longer a significant increase in credit risk relative to initial recognition, then the loss allowance on an instrument returns from lifetime ECL to being measured as 12-month ECL.
+The general principles of returning an instrument from lifetime ECL to being measured as 12-month ECL are the following: